 GoPro remains king of the action cameras, and there’s some versatile options here for creating a variety of effects.
-4K tops out at 60p, but you can record 120fps slow-mo at 2.7K, giving you a boost in quality when compared to Full HD.
-To get the slowest action, Full HD is necessary though.
+4K tops out at 120fps, but you can record a stunning 240fps slow-mo at 2.7K, giving you a boost in quality when compared to Full HD.

 This flexible and powerful all-rounder is a good option for anyone who likes to shoot a bit of everything, including slow-motion.